IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 For example, as you get each track block wired through its detector, power things up and check that the detector picks up things in the track block where it should, and doesn't pick up when nothing is in the block.
 If you have one mis-behaving, there's a 99.9% chance you've forgotten a gap, or you have a feeder mis-wired, or something along those lines.
 Stop and track it down.

 Likewise for signals.
 Once you get a signal module installed, check that it functions correctly.
 Put a locomotive on one side and verify the detector picks it up and the signal drops to red.
-If you have more signal modules wired up to it, run that locomotive down to the next block and verify the signal drops to yellow, and so on.
+If you have more signal modules wired up to it, run that locomotive down to the next block and verify the signal changes to yellow, and so on.

 The trick is to test at every little step, so that bugs have fewer places to hide.
 It's a lot easier to find a bug when you've got a limited number of things to check than if you build the whole system, then power it up and nothing works, or worse...